rphsoftware/OMORI-2019-build-documentation/README.md

 # How to contribute
 Of course, this repository was mainly made to share finds from the 2019 build and to document them.

 1. Find something of interest in the build.
-Make sure that it should differ from the released game.
+Make sure that it differs from the released game.
 2. Fork the repo.
 3. Make your changes.
 4. Make a pull request.
 Before doing this, make sure that your contribution abides be the appropriate template.